 Early Canadiana Online: A full text online collection of more than 3,000 books and pamphlets documenting Canadian history from the first European contact to the late 19th century.
 The collection is particularly strong in literature, women's history, native studies, travel and exploration, and the history of French Canada.

-Canada Death Penalty Index.
+Canada Death Penalty Index (archived website).
 The aim of this site is to list all persons executed in Canada.
 Names of most persons executed under Canadian jurisdiction between 1867 and 1962 plus many others before Confederation have been found.